wearetvxq/stock-quant/README.md

 - Execute backtest on the frontend page
   - Get the historical k-line data of the target stock (supports A-share, HK-share, and US-share)
   - Select the stock to backtest (supports A-share, HK-share, and US-share)
+  - Select the strategy to backtest (current code supports EnhancedVolumeStrategy. you can view the strategy in core/strategy/trading/volume/trading_strategy_volume.py)
+    - Or add your own strategy (refer to the EnhancedVolumeStrategy class in core/strategy/trading/volume/trading_strategy_volume.py)
   - Click the "Backtest" button to execute the backtest
   - ![index_page](https://zhaoxusun.github.io/stock-quant/resource/img/index.png)
   - Backtest results will be displayed on the frontend page